 General requirements for the above licenses that must be submitted are the Certificate of the Company’s Domicile, Company Registration Certificate and Taxpayer Identification Number.
 Once again, one business entity doesn’t mean just one license: Many other licenses are required.
 Likewise, different business entities may have one license or permit.
 Aside from the licenses listed above, there are some specific ancillary licenses to be obtained, such as:

 When preparing to set up your company in Indonesia, you should also pay attention to the environmental impact of your business.
-Certain business activities such as industry, manufacturing or exploration require an environment impact analysis from the Ministry of Health.
+Certain business activities such as industry, manufacturing, or exploration require an environmental impact analysis from the Ministry of Health.